(Boat to Cornmarket)

 Owned by German Hubert Burda Media.
 UK company has consumer and B2B titles.
 Expanded into home interiors with purchase of Colchester-based Essential in April 2006 and then bought two wedding titles from IPC in 2011.

-German parent Hubert Burda Media Group (HBM) has more than 250 titles publications: 60-odd in Germany and the rest in in 19 countries around the world.
+German parent Hubert Burda Media Group (HBM) has 250 titles publications: 60-odd in Germany and the rest in in 19 countries around the world.
 HBM publishes Germany's biggest selling celebrity weekly, Freizeit Revue, news weekly Focus and computer monthly Chip, as well as the German versions of Elle, In Style and Playboy.
 Also has TV production, radio and online divisions.
-Alan Urry - former UK boss of German rival Bauer - runs the company.
+Alan Urry – former UK boss of German rival Bauer – ran the company.

 - Amber (Q): March 2003 launch for version of popular German title Young Lisa, but closed soon after.
 Had adopted 'handbag' size used for Glamour